 - celebrates the contributions of BIPOC voices to the construction of our communities

 - recovers and preserves oral histories and conducts heritage preservation.

 Research initiatives and opportunities will include:

-- Short-term grants for faculty, graduate students, and undergraduates
+- Short-term research grants for faculty and graduate students

 - Scholar-in-residence program for faculty (with accompanying teaching reductions)

 - Artist-in-residence program to promote the arts as a way of knowing

 - Post-doctoral fellowships for recent Ph.D. graduates

 - Dissertation fellowships for graduate students

 - Participation in the College of Arts and Letters’ five-plus-one program